 Explore the natural history and culture

 Steep yourself in the rich history and culture of the Lower Umpqua Area at the Umpqua Discovery Center, marked by the 30-foot cedar totem pole crafted by the famous Indian artist Chief Lelooska in 1962 and moved to the Center in 2000.
 Located on the town’s scenic riverfront, this interactive museum will have you checking out historic artifacts, bear caves and deep forest simulations while soaking up the fascinating history of the area’s pioneers, including the Kuuich Indians and early explorers like Jedediah Smith.
+Like to play online bingo?
+Go to https://bingo77norway.com/ and find your own bingo place.
 Catch one of their 30-plus films, peer into the 35-foot periscope looking onto the panoramic boardwalk.

 Climb the spiral staircase to the top of the Umpqua Lighthouse, just five miles south of town in Winchester Bay.
 Built in 1857 as the first lighthouse on the Oregon Coast (later rebuilt due to erosion collapse).
 The tower has been illuminating the dunes and seas with its powerful red and white flash since then.
 See its innerworkings and learn about the region’s maritime history during a captivating volunteer-led tour.
 Camp at Umpqua Lighthouse State Park nearby Lake Marie at a variety of tent campsites, rustic or deluxe yurts or even a throwback one-room log cabin.